 At FormAssembly, we don’t just help you create forms.
 We help you create user-friendly, smart, and connected web forms that align with your organization’s brand.
 If you’ve been feeling stuck in the web form design process, we’ve put together a few pieces of advice that you can use on your forms today.
 Let’s get started!

 1. Paper forms don’t equal web forms

-When you’re upgrading to a web form solution, it can be tempting to take the easy way out by simply copying your paper forms to the digital version.
-Field for field, no changes in the layout, no thought for user experience.
+Forms are forms, right?
+Not exactly.
+If you’re planning to replace your paper form processes for a web form solution, it can be tempting to copy your paper forms directly to the digital version.
+Field for field, no changes in the layout.

 Lastly, consider using conditional fields that only appear if a user enters a certain answer.
 That’s definitely not something that you can do on paper, but your users will appreciate the streamlined look and ease of use.